Table of Content

 emerge -va @preserved-rebuild @module-rebuild

-Maybe you want to remove unused binary packages from time to time.
-I prefer eclean
+revdep-rebuild -v -- --askMaybe you want to remove unused binary packages from time to time.
+I prefer eclean because I have app-portage/gentoolkit installed already.

 Cleanup with eclean

-is part of app-portage/gentoolkit
+eclean is part of app-portage/gentoolkit

-Cleanup with qpkg
+eclean packagesCleanup with qpkg

-is part of app-portage/portage-utils
+qpkg is part of app-portage/portage-utils

-Chroot Into Your Gentoo System
+qpkg -cChroot Into Your Gentoo System

-Mount all devices and folder (Gentoo is located under /repair/
+Mount all devices and folder (Gentoo is located under /repair/:

 mount --rbind /dev /repair/dev